Sex Ed in Texas

 Yes, 24 states and the District of Columbia mandate sex education.
-Texas is one of 26 states that does mandate sex education4.
+Texas is one of the 26 states that does not mandate sex education 4.

 Do parents or guardians need to be informed if their child is to receive sex education or HIV/STD instruction?